 Today's Renewable Energy Picture in New York

-Solar panels generate electricity on a roof in the
+A small solar array generates electricity on a roof in

 Renewable Energy Incentives

-State government offers grants and loans to help New Yorkers adopt renewable energy technologies or develop renewable energy businesses.
-The NYS Energy Research and Development Authority offers renewable energy incentives and opportunities for individuals, businesses and institutions.
+State government offers grants and loans to help New Yorkers adopt renewable energy technologies and develop renewable energy businesses.
+The NYS Energy Research and Development Authority administers renewable energy incentives and opportunities for individuals, businesses and institutions.
 (See NYSERDA link at right.)

-The state's recently-adopted net metering law makes it easier for residences and businesses to use solar photovoltaic (PV) technology.
-Under net metering, homes, businesses, farms and institutions can feed excess electricity generated by renewable technologies such as photovoltaics, wind, biomass, fuel cells, anaerobic digestion, small hydroelectric and microturbines back into the electric power grid and receive credit from their power suppliers.
+The state's net metering laws make it easier for residences and businesses to use solar photovoltaic (PV) and other distributed generation technology.
+Under net metering, homes, businesses, farms and institutions can feed excess electricity generated by renewable technologies back into the electric power grid and receive credit from their power suppliers.

 More about Renewable Energy: